JingweiXu19960228/Leetcode-/121 Best Time to Buy and Sell Stock.md

 2. Thought
+(1) \
 Quotes from Leetcode official solution \
 'For every element, we are calculating the difference between that element and the minimum of all the values before that element, \
- and we are updating the maximum profit if the difference thus found is greater than the current maximum profit.'
+ and we are updating the maximum profit if the difference thus found is greater than the current maximum profit.' \

+(2) If the pricing is continuously going down, then in each time, the profit is 0